NiteshDixit/Google-IT-Automation-with-Python/Using Python to Interact with the Operating System/week-one/README.md

-# Using Python to Interact with the Operating System - Week 1
+# Using Python to Interact with the Operating System-Week 1

 ## Course prerequisites
 This course builds upon the contents taught in the introduction to Python course: